sims-lab/CapCruncher/docs/running_the_pipeline.rst

     # Plots a directed graph using graphviz
     ccanalyser pipeline plot

-If you are happy with the tasks to be performed, the full pipeline run can be started with:
+If you are happy with the tasks to be performed, the full pipeline run can be launched with:

 ::